 In the election of directors, the candidates for election receiving the highest number of affirmative votes of the shares entitled to be voted for them, up to the number of directors to be elected, will be elected.
 Votes cast against a candidate or votes withheld will have no legal effect.
 No shareholder will be entitled to cumulate votes (i.e., cast for any candidate a number of votes greater than one-tenth of the number of Common Shares held of record by such shareholder) unless such candidate's name has been placed in nomination prior to the voting and the shareholder has given notice at the meeting, prior to the voting, of the shareholder's intention to cumulate the shareholder's votes.
 If any one shareholder has given such notice, all shareholders may cumulate their votes for candidates who have been nominated.
 If voting for directors is conducted by cumulative voting, each share will be entitled to the number of votes equal to the number of directors authorized times the number of votes to which such share is otherwise entitled, which votes may be cast for a single candidate or may be distributed among two or more candidates in whatever proportion the shareholder may desire.
 The accompanying proxy card will grant the named proxies discretionary authority to vote cumulatively, if cumulative voting applies.
 In such event, unless otherwise instructed, the named proxies intend to vote equally FOR each of the three candidates for the office of director; provided, however, that if sufficient numbers of the Company's shareholders exercise cumulative voting rights to elect one or more candidates, the named proxies will determine the number of directors they are entitled to elect, select such number from among the named candidates, cumulate their votes, and cast their votes for each candidate among the number they are entitled to elect.
-If voting is not conducted by cumulative voting, each Common Share will be entitled to one-tenth of one vote, and shareholders having a majority of the voting power exercised at th
+If voting is not conducted by cumulative voting, each Common Share will be entitled to one-tenth of one vote, and shareholders having a majority of the voting power exercised at the meeting will be able to elect all of the directors if they choose to do so.
+In that event, the other shareholders will be unable to elect any director or directors.

-A majority of the Company's Common Shares present at the meeting in person or by proxy must vote in favor of the proposed amendments to the Company's 2000 Stock Incentive Plan in order for these amendments to become effective and in favor of any proposal to adjourn the meeting.
+A majority of the Company's Common Shares present at the meeting in person or by proxy must vote in favor of the proposed amendments to the Company's 2000 Stock Incentive Plan in order for these amendments to become effective.
 A majority of the Company's outstanding Common Shares must vote in favor of an increase in the authorized amount of the Company's New Preferred Shares and the elimination of certain restrictions on the Company's Common Shares for the benefit of holders of the Company's Preferred Shares which have been redeemed, in order for each of these proposals to become effective.

-Assuming the presence of a quorum, the shareholders present at the meeting may continue to do business until adjournment, notwithstanding the withdrawal of shareholders holding sufficient voting power to leave less than a quorum, if any action taken (other than adjournment) is approved by the requisite vote.
+Assuming the presence of a quorum, the shareholders present at the meeting may continue to do business until adjournment, notwithstanding the withdrawal of shareholders holding sufficient voting power to leave less than a quorum, if any action taken (other than adjournment) is approved by at least a majority of the voting power required to constitute a quorum by the requisite vote.